Athena Auto Protection

 Quick Answer

 You have the absolute right to choose any licensed repair facility for your warranty work.
-Athena Auto Protection accepts all ASE-certified shops and dealerships across 48 states, paying them directly so you only cover a $100 deductible.
+Athena Auto Protection accepts all licensed shops and dealerships across 48 states, paying them directly so you only cover a $100 deductible.

 Key Takeaways